port-labs/port-docs/docs/sso-rbac/rbac/rbac.md

 In the users tab, you can:

-- View all users;
+- View all users.
-- Invite new users;
+- Invite new users.
-- Edit users;
+- Edit users.
-- Delete users;
+- Delete users.
-- Etc.

 #### Teams tab

 In the teams tab, you can:

-- View all teams;
+- View all teams.
-- Create new teams;
+- Create new teams.
-- Edit teams;
+- Edit teams.
-- Delete teams;
+- Delete teams.
-- Etc.

 :::tip Using SSO for users and teams